metabase/metabase-embedding-sdk-workshop-sample/README.md

   - Try rendering an [interactive question](https://www.metabase.com/docs/latest/embedding/sdk/questions) instead.
 - You can update the theme via `MetabaseProvider` in `embedding-provider.jsx`

-## Do not add `MetabaseProvider` to multiple pages in a production app
+## There should be one, and only one, `MetabaseProvider` in your app

 In a production React app, you should never add `MetabaseProvider` to multiple pages or components, just like any other React providers.
 Instead, you should put it in the root of your app (e.g. `App.jsx`) or your root provider if you have one.
 Just like other React providers, do NOT add `MetabaseProvider` to more than one page, or more than one component.
 Instead, you should put `MetabaseProvider` in either a) the root of your app (e.g., `App.jsx`) or b) your root provider (if you have one).